Using IconVectors with VS Code / GitHub Copilot

 Note

-VS Code also supports storing MCP configuration in the user-profile mcp.json if you want the server available across workspaces.
+VS Code also supports storing MCP configuration in your user-profile mcp.json.
+Use MCP: Open User Configuration from the Command Palette if you want the server available across workspaces.

 Start the MCP server in VS Code